taya-nicholas/431---search-engine/docs/explanation.md

 # How does it work?

-A basic search engine scans through some series of documents (in my case a 500mb Wall street journal xml collection).
+A basic search engine scans through some series of documents (in my case a 500mb Wall street journal xml collection from TREC).
 Every word the parser finds is added to an index, along with which document it found it from.
 So each unique word in the collection points to a postings list.
 Each posting is a tuple of document_id (where the word was found), and term frequency (how many times did the word show up in this document).